-Mostarda is a classic Italian fruit condiment flavoured with mustard.
-It is a sweet and spicy condiment traditionally served with meat, and is delicious with cheese.
+Fermented mostarda is a mix of fresh and dried fruit that is spiced with mustard.
+This sweet and spicy Italian condiment is traditionally served with meat.
+It is also delicious with cheese or in a sandwich.
 In fact, like a chutney or relish, you could serve it along side of most meals.

 If you are looking for a fruit flavoured mustard, check out my recipe for Fruit Mustard.Print

-Mostarda is a sweet and spicy Italian fruit condiment that is traditionally served with meat.
-It is also delicious with cheese or in a sandwich.
+Mostarda is a sweet and spicy Italian fruit and mustard condiment.
+It is traditionally served with meat, but this delicious fermented fruit mixture is also delicious with cheese or in a sandwich.

 - Prep Time: 15 minutes